nervosnetwork/ckb-sdk-java/README.md

 ### Development

-We use [Google Java Code Format](https://google.github.io/styleguide/javaguide.html#s4.5-line-wrapping) and [google checkstyle](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/google_checks.xml) to develop.
+We use [Google Java Code Format](https://google.github.io/styleguide/javaguide.html#s4.5-line-wrapping) and follow [Google Checkstyle](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/google_checks.xml) for development.

 If `verifyGoogleJavaFormat FAILED` happens when you build this project, please format your code with [Google Java Code Format](https://google.github.io/styleguide/javaguide.html#s4.5-line-wrapping) or execute `./gradlew goJF` on macOS and Linux,  or `gradlew goJF` on Windows.